Dog friendly Sacramento: Our experience

 After old town, we drove towards the Riverside boulevard and stopped by to spend some time walking on a bike road along the river.It was the perfect fall afternoon, crisp air,foliage burnished in different hues and mounds of dry leaves to play in and get the perfect “fall shot”.
 A nice tranquil contrast to the crowds of old Town, we really enjoyed our afternoon stroll.
-Post walking, which left us pretty hungry, we stopped by Nobel vegetarian, an outlet of the famous Vegetarian House of san Jose, that serves vegan /vegetarian food to Sacramentians in a tiny strip mall.
+This is another great spot in dog friendly Sacramento for walking with your dogs.

-The Capitol building stood tall and proud, beautifully adorned by holiday decorations with a Christmas tree in front.
-Although S was of the opinion that the Vermont Capitol looked more fetching with its golden dome, I defended the beauty of ours like a rabid Californian.
+Our final day in Sacramento was reserved for visiting the Capitol since its grounds welcome dogs.
+The Capitol building was beautifully adorned by holiday decorations with a Christmas tree in front during our visit.
 The garden surrounding the capital was bursting with yellow roses and there were sombre statues of those who have sacrificed their lives to keep the citizens of this nation safe.
-Babu and S were pretty nonchalant in their own ways, but I felt a wave of poignancy rushing over me looking at the building which symbolizes what California stands for because within its wombs are policies made that shape our beautiful, progressive state.
+Babu and Sriram were pretty nonchalant in their own ways, but I felt a wave of poignancy rushing over me looking at the building which symbolizes what California stands for because within its wombs are policies made that shape our beautiful, progressive state.
 I looked at the street ad banners which proudly proclaimed “We are all Californians”; truer words were never more spoken.
 California embraces everyone, as it did me.
 I am so lucky to have found my home here.

 Dog friendly restaurants in Sacramento